Making round horns

 drawing the plans

--choose a curve (tractrix, expo or another), the length, the throat diameter, the mouth diameter.
+-choose a curve, the length, the throat diameter, the mouth diameter.
 Many books or web pages tell how to do it.

 -choose the slice thickness which is the tickness of the wooden boards used, 16mm for exemple.